cjbarnes/WordPress-Plugin-Boilerplate/README.md

 ## Installation

-You can replace all generic 'Plugin Name' instances in the plugin using global find-and-replaces.
+You can replace all generic 'Plugin Name' instances in the plugin using global find-and-replaces. **Make sure you use a case-sensitive find-and-replace, otherwise you will get unexpected results.**

 Make sure you replace **all** strings in this list: